synapsecns/synapse-contracts/docs/synapse/SynapseBridge.md

 - `fee`: Amount in native token decimals to save to the contract as fees

-# Function `withdrawETH(address payable to, uint256 amount, uint256 fee)` (#SynapseBridge-withdrawETH-address-payable-uint256-uint256-)
+# Function `withdrawETH(address payable to, uint256 amount, uint256 fee)` {#SynapseBridge-withdrawETH-address-payable-uint256-uint256-}
-Function to be called by the node group to withdraw the underlying gas asset from the contract
+No description
 ## Parameters:
 - `to`: address on chain to send gas asset to